contao/docs/docs/dev/reference/hooks/getContentElement.md

 It passes the database object, the buffer string and the content element object as arguments and expects a buffer string as return value.

+{{% notice info %}}
+This hook is executed for _all_ content elements, i.e. also for forms and front end modules that are integrated into a page via a content element.
+{{% /notice %}}

 ## Parameters